astimajo/twitter-sentiments-analyzer/README.md

 tweet.retweet_count, tweet.favorite_count, sentiment, language

 **Technologies used to Implement the Project:**
--Python3
--Flask
--Tweepy
--TextBlob
--PyDrive
--HTML/CSS/Javascript
+- Python3
+- Flask
+- Tweepy
+- TextBlob
+- PyDrive
+- HTML/CSS/Javascript
--Heavily W3.css
+- Heavily W3.css

 **Other Very Important Requirements:**
--Twitter Developer Account (approved Dev access and API credentials) -Google Cloud Platform Account (Gdrive API key)
+- Twitter Developer Account (approved Dev access and API credentials)
+- Google Cloud Platform Account (Gdrive API key)
--Linux OS is preferred
+- Linux OS is preferred

 **How it Works?**
 Put a filename with a .csv extension, then input your desired topic or subject matter